-She has expertise in the energy, natural resources, telecommunications, finance and pharmaceuticals sectors.
+Natalie has particular expertise in the energy, natural resources, telecommunications, finance, sports and pharmaceuticals sectors.
 She also advises international and non-governmental organisations on matters of international law.

 Representing a telecoms company in UNCITRAL arbitration proceedings against the Government of a Middle Eastern State in connection with the company’s operation of a mobile telephone network.